L3Z4/ContinuousReporting/README.md

 ## Synopsis

 This project is a graphical way, for a single developer or a team, to trace activities in an application built by Visual Studio Online (Team Fundation Service).
+A sample is available here : http://continuousreporting.azurewebsites.net/ !

 ## Motivation